Loading

 For a number of decades the Drammensfjord was heavily polluted.
 The sewage and industrial discharges by industries in the city of Drammen have been corrected so that the water is now much cleaner.
 Salmon and sea trout are again found in both the fjord and the Drammenselva river.

 In historic times the Drammensfjord was known by the Old Norse name Dramn or Drofn, meaning hazy waters.
-In the Norse sagas Snorre Sturlason tells that Saint Olav hid himself from Canute the Great at a fjord which was called Dramn.
+In the Norse sagas.
+Snorre Sturlason tells that Saint Olav hid himself from Canute the Great at a fjord which was called Dramn.
 At that time the water stood about 4–5 metres (13–16 ft) higher and the fjord reached up to Hokksund.
-This area is still rebounding from the enormous weight of the glacial ice (isostatic rebound), "growing out of the sea" several millimeters a year, especially near the inner part of the long fjords, where the ice cover was thickest.
-This is a slow process, thus the sea covered substantial areas of what is today dry land for thousands of years following the end of the ice age.
+This area is still rebounding from the enormous weight of the glacial ice (isostatic rebound), "growing out of the sea" several millimetres a year, especially near the inner part of the long fjords, where the ice cover was thickest.
+This is a slow process, thus the sea covered substantial areas of what is today dry land for thousands of years following the end of the last ice age.
 During the Viking Age, the Drammensfjorden north of the Svelvik Strait was regarded as a lake and the Svelvik Strait was regarded as the mouth of the Drammenselva river.

 See also